seek-oss/ad-posting-api-client/README.md

  1. It takes the OAuth 2.0 credentials (client key and client secret) to obtain an OAuth2 access token
  2. It takes the OAuth2 access token to get all the available links and identify which one to use to create a job ad
  3. It then takes the OAuth2 access token, the link (from step 2) and the job ad object to make a request to the create the job ad
+ 4. Other operations like update, retrieve, and expire job ad are also available.

 ## API document
 * [SEEK OAuth 2](http://docs.oauth2seek.apiary.io/#)